Humans thrive most as value creators.

 It is important to recognize that the area of primary responsibility matters far more than the role title.
 For the sake of consistency these role titles should be adopted whenever possible.
 This does not necessarily require a change in job title.
 In some teams, one person may have to bear responsibility for more than one area of primary responsibility.
 What matters most is clarity regarding responsibilities and expectations.

 Once team members have clarity regarding their role, they gain power to shed unnecessary tasks.
 They begin to narrow their focus to what really matters.
 They creatively explore ways to increase their own value creation potential.
 They can begin to imagine ways to empower individuals in the roles adjacent to their own.
-As team members gain clarity about their value creation reponsibility, their job satisfaction tends to increase.
+As team members gain clarity about their value creation responsibility, their job satisfaction tends to increase.
 As team members begin to empower individuals in other roles, the positive network effects can completely transform an organization.

 Shared Responsibilities